Model Context Protocol: The Open Standard for AI Integrations

 Detailed explanation:

-npm install @modelcontextprotocol/sdk (TypeScript) or pip install mcp (Python)claude_desktop_config.json or in VS Code via .vscode/mcp.jsonimport { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";
+npm install @modelcontextprotocol/sdk (TypeScript) or pip install mcp (Python)claude_desktop_config.json, or in VS Code via .vscode/mcp.jsonimport { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";

 import { StdioServerTransport } from "@modelcontextprotocol/sdk/server/stdio.js";